7 Adoption Home Study Tips

 Following the home inspection, your adoption social worker will interview every adult living in the home.

-This allows your social worker to get to know you and evaluate your adoption readiness.
-Preparing for these interview questions beforehand is one of the most vital adoption home study tips we can give you.
+This allows your social worker to get to know you and make sure you're ready to adopt.
+Preparing for these interview questions beforehand is always a great idea.
 Thoughtful answers go a long way.

 Tip #6: Communicate and Be Flexible